 Applies to: Azure SQL Database

-Active geo-replication is a feature that lets you to create a continuously synchronized readable secondary database for a primary database.
+Active geo-replication is a feature that lets you create a continuously synchronized readable secondary database for a primary database.
 The readable secondary database may be in the same Azure region as the primary, or, more commonly, in a different region.
-This kind of readable secondary databases are also known as geo-secondaries, or geo-replicas.
+This kind of readable secondary database is also known as a geo-secondary or geo-replica.

 Active geo-replication is designed as a business continuity solution that lets you perform quick disaster recovery of individual databases in case of a regional disaster or a large scale outage.
 Once geo-replication is set up, you can initiate a geo-failover to a geo-secondary in a different Azure region.
 The geo-failover is initiated programmatically by the application or manually by the user.